global-asp/asp-source/en/0005_anansi-and-turtle.md

 was lying on a rock in the sun, warming himself up, as turtles do.
 When Turtle saw Anansi, he said,
-“Hello there, Anansi, have you come to have dinner with me?”
+"Hello there, Anansi, have you come to have dinner with me?"
-And Anansi said, “Yes, that would be very nice, thank you.”
+And Anansi said, "Yes, that would be very nice, thank you."
 He was getting hungrier and hungrier.

 ##